 It’s important to have the relevant and appropriate medical repatriation cover in your travel insurance policy.
 Many insurance policies will cover some or all of the cost of medical repatriation, but clauses can apply relating to circumstance such as injury during adventure holidays, high risk activities or pre-existing conditions.

-If you’re unsure of your policy, our team can support you in liaising with the insurance company before you agree to use EMS Ambulance services.
+If you’re unsure of your policy, our team can support you in liaising with the insurance company before you agree to use EMS Air Ambulance & Medical Repatriation services.